Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Introduction

 Note that $\chi > 0$ for this range of $\kappa$ values.
 Given a path starting in the interior of the domain, we use the term {\bf flow line boundary conditions} to describe the boundary conditions that would be given by $-\lambda'$ (resp.\ $\lambda'$) on the left (resp.\ right) side of a north-going vertical segment of the curve and then changes according to $\chi$ times the winding of the path, up to an additive constant in $2\pi\chi \Z$.
 We will indicate this using the notation of Figure~\ref{fig::winding}.
 See the caption of Figure~\ref{fig::interior_path_bd} for further explanation.

-Note that if $\eta$ solves \eqref{eqn::ode} when $h$ is smooth, then this will remain the case if we replace $h$ by $h + 2 \pi \chi$.
-This will turn out to be true for the flow lines defined from the GFF as well, and this idea becomes important when we let $h$ be an instance of the whole plane GFF on $\C$.
+Note that if $\eta$ solves~\eqref{eqn::ode} when $h$ is smooth, then this will remain the case if we replace $h$ by $h + 2 \pi \chi$.
+This will turn out to be true for the flow lines defined from the GFF as well, and this idea becomes important when we let $h$ be an instance of the whole-plane GFF on $\C$.
 Typically, an instance $h$ of the whole-plane GFF is defined modulo a global additive constant in $\R$, but it turns out that it is also easy and natural to define $h$ modulo a global additive multiple of $2\pi \chi$ (see Section~\ref{subsec::gff} for a precise construction).
-When we know $h$ modulo an additive multiple of $2 \pi \chi$, we will be able to construct its flow lines.
-Before we construct $\eta$ as path-valued function of $h$, we will establish a preliminary theorem that shows that there is a unique coupling between $h$ and $\eta$ with certain properties.
+When we know $h$ modulo an additive multiple of $2 \pi \chi$, we will be able to define its flow lines.
+Before we show that $\eta$ is a path-valued function of $h$, we will establish a preliminary theorem that shows that there is a unique coupling between $h$ and $\eta$ with certain properties.
 Throughout, we say that a domain $D \subseteq \C$ has {\bf harmonically non-trivial boundary} if a Brownian motion started at a point in $D$ hits $\partial D$ almost surely.